Cell (processor): Commercialization

-On June 28, 2005, IBM and Mercury Computer Systems announced a partnership agreement to build Cell-based computer systems for embedded applications such as medical imaging, industrial inspection, aerospace and defense, seismic processing, and telecommunications.
-Mercury has since then released blades, conventional rack servers and PCI Express accelerator boards with Cell processors.
+On June 28, 2005, IBM and Mercury Computer Systems announced a partnership to use Cell processors in embedded systems for medical imaging, aerospace, and seismic processing, among other fields.
+Mercury use the full Cell processor with eight active SPEs.
+Mercury later released blade servers and PCI Express accelerator cards based on the architecture.

-In the fall of 2006, IBM released the QS20 blade module using double Cell BE processors for tremendous performance in certain applications, reaching a peak of 410 gigaFLOPS in FP8 quarter precision per module.
-The QS22 based on the PowerXCell 8i processor was used for the IBM Roadrunner supercomputer.
-Mercury and IBM uses the fully utilized Cell processor with eight active SPEs.
-On April 8, 2008, Fixstars Corporation released a PCI Express accelerator board based on the PowerXCell 8i processor.
+In 2006, IBM introduced the QS20 blade server, offering up to 410 gigaFLOPS per module in single-precision performance.
+The QS22 blade, based on the PowerXCell 8i, was used in IBM's Roadrunner supercomputer.
+On April 8, 2008, Fixstars Corporation released a PCI Express accelerator board based on the PowerXCell 8i.